-The hotel’s childcare facility, ‘BIG Country’, remains open right through the festive season offering six hours daily free childcare for over-tw’s.
-A crèche is also on offer for younger ones, and as if that wasn’t enough the hotel also offer a babysitting service.
+The hotel’s childcare facility, ‘BIG Country’, remains open right through the festive season offering six hours daily free childcare for over-two’s.
+A crèche is also on offer for younger ones, and, as if that wasn’t enough, the hotel also offer a babysitting service.

 Due to cancellations from south of the border, the resort now has availability again for their famous festive packages.
-These feature two or three night all-inclusive packages with a packed program of entertainment for all the family including Santa’s ‘reinhorses’ and traditional ceilidh dancing (and lessons).
+These feature two or three night all-inclusive packages with a packed programme of entertainment for all the family, including Santa’s ‘reinhorses’ and traditional ceilidh dancing (and lessons).

 Most of the 54 self-catering units are spoken for, but again due to cancellations, there are some specific opportunities to sample this accommodation from £499 for three nights, sleeping five.

 John Jennett, director of Sales & Marketing 07787 522280 email@example.com

 Notes for editors: